Advertisement

 The family that started El Chico numbers its restaurants based on when they were founded — El Chico No. 1 on Oak Lawn Avenue, El Chico No. 2 on Abrams Road, etc. We have to wonder if they’ve lost count in the more than 80 years that this company has spread far outside of Texas, including to the United Arab Emirates.
 The owners declined to share their history for this story, but it’s one that’s been in The News for decades: The Cuellar family — that’s Adelaida Cuellar, her husband, Macario Cuellar, and their 12 kids — made $300 selling tamales and chili at the Kaufman County Fair in 1924.
 Five of the Cuellar boys were inspired by the business, and after a few start-stop restaurants, they opened El Chico in Dallas in 1940 and have created one of the most influential Tex-Mex companies in the state.

 • The original El Chico at 3514 Oak Lawn Avenue is no longer there.
-The company now has restaurants in six states, including Texas, and two restaurants in the United Arab Emirates. elchico.com.
+The company now has restaurants in six states, including Texas. elchico.com.

 Advertisement